samarkk/spark-python/pyspark_glue_mini_project.md

 create a lambda function which will be triggered when the file is added to the source bucket

+use the files in the fod directory under the root c folder to develop and verify the lambda function

 create a destination bucket where the analzyed data will be stored by the glue job that will be invoked through the triggered lambda function

 In the lambda function generate the source and destination locations.
 The destination location should have a partitioned structure with directories named dt=yyyy-mm-dd eg fo01JUN2023bhav.csv.gz analyzed data should go to dt=2023-06-01 folder